pawl/CalendarAdmin/README.md

       * GOOGLE_CUSTOMER_KEY  - Use "CLIENT ID"
       * GOOGLE_CUSTOMER_SECRET - Use "CLIENT SECRET"
  * MANDRILL_API_KEY - Get an API key from Mandrill and follow their instructions to set the appropriate DNS settings on your domain.
 This is required to send email.
+ * IMGUR_ID - Register your application with Imgur to post anonymously.
+You just need the client_id.
+This is for the images of locations.
  * ENCRYPTION_KEY - any 16 or 32 characters.
+5. To get image processing working for the locations view, you may need to apt-get some additional libraries: http://askubuntu.com/a/272095

 Your etc/environment file should end up having these lines:
 ```